Best Forex Brokers in Malaysia for 2024

 What is the best forex broker in Malaysia?

 IG is the best broker for forex trading in Malaysia.
 Out of all brokers that accept Malaysian residents, IG stands out from the competition in almost every category and is consistently top-ranked in the areas that matter most.
 Though not regulated in Malaysia, IG has obtained the highest Trust Score possible for a forex broker.
-IG offers a wide range of currency pairs (including forex options) and complex order types for advanced trading strategies, while still catering to beginners with its rich forex educational courses, making it a compelling choice for Malaysian investors.
-Check out my full review of IG.
+IG offers a wide range of currency pairs (including forex options) and complex order types for advanced trading strategies, while still catering to beginners with its rich forex educational courses and free demo accounts, making it a compelling choice for Malaysian investors.
+Check out my full IG review.

 Check out a gallery of screenshots from IG's trading platforms, taken by our research team during our product testing.